|

 The emphasis was on methodology, science and mathematics.
 Also know as the "Scientific Revolution."

-Influential scientists included Francis Bacon, Galileo, Sir Isaac Newton, William Harvey, Napier.
+Influential scientists included Sir Francis Bacon, Galileo, Sir Isaac Newton, William Harvey, Napier.

 -He died from a chill after stuffing a fowl with snow.
 He was studying refrigeration.